 NYISO Zone A Day-Ahead Hourly Settled Prices

 The NYISO Zone A settled prices measured in ($USD/MWh) are inputs used for the storage horizon opportunity cost calculation.
 The prices are day-ahead locational based marginal prices (LBMP) settled for NYISO’s on-peak hours, off-peak hours and NERC-defined holidays.
 NYISO publishes the “Day-Ahead Market LBMP – Zonal” for the dispatch day at approximately 9:33 AM EPT.
 Historic NYISO Day-Ahead Market LBMPs are retrieved on a daily basis for the past year and are used in the storage horizon calculation.
-Refer to for more information on how the information is used.
+Refer to section 6.4.4.3 for more information on how the information is used.